 - a.
 Mohawk or faux-hawk hairstyles - b.
 Make-up, unnatural hair color or hairstyles, or tattoos of any type - c.
 Tattered clothes (clothing must have finished hems) or clothing with holes - d.
 Tight pants/clothing (including "skinny" pants, spandex, stretch denim, etc.) - e.
 Low-slung/low-rise or oversized baggy pants (no more than 5" of material when pants/shorts are gathered at the knee), shorts that are shorter than 2" below fingertip length.
 Pants/shorts must be worn and fit at the waist, without a belt being required to keep the pants/shorts on the waist, pants may not be longer than the heel of the shoe, and undergarments must not be visible - f.
-Earrings, wristbands or bracelets (except medical) - g.
-Suspenders off the shoulders - h.
-Caps, hairnets, or other types of head coverings - i.
-Glasses, other than prescription - j.
-Gloves - k.
-Plain white T-shirts alone, sleeveless shirts, tank tops, muscle shirts, or long shirts, which come below the hip - 1.
-Sweatpants or sweat suits except to P.E. (includes sweatpants or sweat suits which are silky or mesh material, basketball/athletic shorts or pants and knit or jersey pants) - m.
-Any disruptive clothing (e.g., music bands, emblems, lettering, colors, or pictures pertaining to drugs, alcohol, sex, profanity) - n.
-Boots/shoes with steel toes/heels - o.
-Flip-flops, or sandals/shoes that do not have a heel strap (boys must wear socks with all shoes) - p.
-Crocs; strap or strapless - q.
-Chains, spikes, headbands, bandannas, long dangling belts, gang related paraphernalia, or leather bracelets or chokers with metal studs - r.
-Sweatshirts/jackets to cover clothing items being worn that are out of dress code - S. Body piercing
+No ripped jeans, no joggers no athletic shorts including golf shorts - g.
+Earrings, wristbands or bracelets (except medical) - h.
+Suspenders off the shoulders - i.
+Caps, hairnets, or other types of head coverings (indoors/inside of buildings) - j.
+Glasses, other than prescription - k.
+Gloves - 1.
+Plain white T-shirts alone, sleeveless shirts, tank tops, muscle shirts, or long shirts, which come below the hip - m.
+Sweatpants or sweat suits except to P.E. (includes sweatpants or sweat suits which are silky or mesh material, basketball/athletic shorts or pants and knit or jersey pants) - n.
+Any disruptive clothing (e.g., music bands, emblems, lettering, colors, or pictures pertaining to drugs, alcohol, sex, profanity) - o.
+Boots/shoes with steel toes/heels - p.
+Flip-flops, or sandals/shoes/ slides - q.
+Crocs; strap or strapless - r.
+Chains, spikes, headbands, bandannas, long dangling belts, gang related paraphernalia, or leather bracelets or chokers with metal studs - s.
+Sweatshirts/jackets to cover clothing items being worn that are out of dress code - t.
+Body piercing backpacks, stickers on items used at school, etc., which promote/display a political candidate or political party are not permitted.